 According to calculated predictions, miners should reach the bitcoin hard cap around the year 2040.
 What will happen then?
-In order to get an answer to this, we need first to understand the technicalities behind a currency’s supply.
+In order to get an answer to this, we first need to understand the technicalities behind a currency’s supply.

 The supply of any coin, crypto or otherwise comprises three main parts:

-The circulating supply of a currency, in this case bitcoin, refers to all the individual units that are available in the market at any given time.
+The circulating supply of a currency, in this case, bitcoin, refers to all the individual units that are available in the market at any given time.
 While the bitcoin structure requires that these coins are mined over an extended period, others take a different approach.
 Some have their coins mined before they launch (pre-mining) while others release all the coins during the launch.

-The maximum supply of a coin, also referred to as its hard cap, is the total amount that will ever be in existence.
+The maximum supply of a coin also referred to as its hard cap, is the total amount that will ever be in existence.

-How Bitcoin Differs from Other Currencies
+How Bitcoin Differs from Other Currencies?

 National currencies also operate without a hard cap.
-This is because governments at times choose to encourage inflation so as to control the wealth of individuals or families within its populace.
+This is because governments at times choose to encourage inflation to control the wealth of individuals or families within its populace.
 When a government increases currency supply, it usually leads to more spending and investment.
 This is because people prefer to use the money as soon as they can before its value depreciates.

 In the case of bitcoin, this supply will keep on increasing at a controlled rate until the maximum supply is reached.
 How will this be achieved?
 The answer lies in bitcoin mining.